samagra-comms/community/use/developer/contribution-guide/adapter-implementation.md

 1. Fork the below repository & clone it.

     `https://github.com/samagra-comms/inbound/`
-2. Checkout to the recent branch.
-Eg. release-4.9.0
+2. Checkout to the recent stable `master` branch.
 3. Open the project in any IDE spring/intellij.
-4. Follow the [next point](adapter-implementation.md#sample-code) to implement the adapter.
+4. Follow the next steps.

 ### 2.2 Sample Code